snowman-repos/book/account_managers/README.md

 If we want our clients to use our products to their full potential, we have to meet them in the middle.
 We have to balance our technical expertise with their existing processes and skills.

 From that experience, we learned not only to create online tools that complement our clients’ existing business processes, but also that we can be instrumental in helping clients embrace new processes.
 We now see it as part of our job to educate our clients and explain the technical and strategic thought behind all of our decisions.

+#### Deliverables

+#### Responsibilities

+* comunication plan

+#### Schedules & Deadlines

+The contract should be structured to offer frequent deliverables and not multi-month or longterm milestones.
+Milestones/deadlines must always remain flexible and so the more space between them the more unlikely it is that they will be met smoothly.
+Shorter, more agile iterations are both easier to achieve and offer more chances for immediate feedback and improvement on work completed.
+It's not just deliverables that need to be scheduled either.
+Meetings, especially those that produce client feedback, must also be on fixed schedules that commit all parties to working together and fulfilling their responsibilities.

+#### Change Requests

+You may spend weeks or months painstakingly working on a website, covering every feature request in detail, ensuring it's the best work your team can produce.
+You may be very proud of the work and eager to show the client.
+You excitedly send them an email and wait for the praise to pour in...

+“Everything is great! but...”

+and then more:

+“maybe we could just change this one thing...”

+“also I think this could do with a bit more work...”

+etc. etc.

+Any requested feature not clearly listed in the original scope is beyond that scope and therefore counts as a revision or change request.
+This must be made explicitly clear to clients.
+Extending the scope, also known as “scope creep” jeopardises all other features by disrupting work schedules and putting deadlines at risk.
+Luckily, in your written agreement with the project owner, you have established a policy for handling these change requests... right?

+There are various solutions.
+You may want to state a specific number of permitted revisions within the project budget and timeline, although in doing so you are essentially banking on the requests being very simple.
+What if it's actually a significant amount of work?
+You can't always accurately assess feature complexity before work on it has begun and surely the client isn't going to be aware of how much work is involved in each request.
+Another approach is to charge a special fee or increased rate per change request.
+This is more reliable and may even serve to discourage the project owner from making such requests, which can only work in your favour.
+You may also factor several "rounds" of change requests into your agreement, allowing a fixed amount of time and budget for dealing with changes and new features.
+Whatever your own solution is, you should structure your agreement and your budgets to support delivery.

+#### Legal Stuff

+#### Budgets

+Don't shy away from bringing up money right at the start.
+Everyone knows that money is going to need to change hands so there's no point beating around the bush.
+Budgeting is hard.
+You essentially have to guess how long the project or feature set is going to take, or guess the value of the work to the client, in order to calculate how much to charge.
+Like with any difficult problem, it's easier to try and break it down as much as possible.
+Ensure that you consider time for research, planning, discovery, admin, prototyping, design, development, testing, fixes & revisions, and deployment.

+Indeed you're not just charging for the design and development or even the final deliverables.
+You may have PDFs, training workshops, interactive guides, and other educational material to prepare as part of the course that should be charged under client education.
+You have more organising, writing, designing, planning, and coding than you might at first be aware.
+The amount of client education required may very depending on the project owner so this will need to be factored into your pricing - hours spent helping your client use your product should be billable time.
+Typically you might want to add 10% onto your price as a contingency for "Support & Training" or "Onboarding".
+If they're going to need a lot of education but are not willing to pay for it then it may be wise to pass on the job.
+Most clients actually understand this.
+Those who are interested in improving their business are interested in improving themselves as well.
+This is the foundation for a truly fulfilling and mutually beneficial client relationship.
+Seek out these relationships.
+Bear in mind though that whether they want to pay for it or not, it is your responsibility to teach your client to use your product, otherwise your team's work will be for nothing (well, except some money... but we're trying to make the web better, right?).
+In some cases, you may be able to factor client education hours and their opportunity cost as part of your company's marketing budget.
+A happy client and a successful product may be worth more in the long run.

+Another budget you may want to propose is an ongoing retainer.
+You can provide the client with all the documentation and tools and excitement as you like before pushing them out to sea, but how about rowing out with them?
+You could call it a digital strategy retainer, or whatever other buzz phrase you like, and help them grow their business online.
+Such a service, if your team is able to offer it, may include audience research, content creation, ongoing SEO, advertising, technical maintenance, social media management, and analytics reporting.
+This is usually not only educating and rewarding, but may even enable you to upsell more work.

+#### The Measure of Success

 ## Working collaboratively
 - pre-empt common issues